Green Open Spaces

 At just nine acres, this park may be small but it’s an urban oasis with lots to offer and is enjoyed by the whole community.
 Formerly known as Ravensbourne Park, the Ravensbourne river runs through it and there’s a nature reserve, small lake, and plenty of picnic spots to enjoy with friends on sunny days.
 While you’re there, look out for the faded Banksy mural.

 Deptford Park, Deptford

 As one of the biggest and oldest parks in the area, it’s the perfect spot for a weekend walk or gentle run and it’s just a stone’s throw from The Timberyard.
-If you’re feeling more energetic, there’s a football pitch to use, or you can simply relax and enjoy nature.
-With green spaces like this on your urban doorstep, living in Deptford really gives you the best of both worlds.
+If you’re feeling more energetic, there’s a football pitch you can use, or just have a moment to yourself in the great outdoors.